geoserver/geoserver.github.io/_posts/2021-03-04-geoserver-2-19-rc-released.md

 ## WMTS Multidimensional extension

 The WMTS multi-dimensional extension is an extension to the WMTS protocol developed during OGC Testbed 12.
-The extension allows to explore the dimensions attached to a dataset, prodiving ways to explore them, finding relationships between them.
+The extension allows to explore the dimensions attached to a dataset, providing ways to explore them, finding relationships between them.

 Here are a couple of real world examples of this functionality:

 * GeoServer is publishing a set of satellite images.
-Eeach image is time stamped.
-The user is browsing the set of data on a map, the client wants to show the list of available times for the current area.
-The WMS/WMTS dimension support cannot help, but the WMTS extension has a request, ``GetDomainValues``, which allows to answer exactly this question.
+Each image is time stamped.
+The user is browsing the set of data on a map, and the client software wants to show the list of available times for the current area.
+The WMS/WMTS dimension support cannot help, but the WMTS extension has a request,  ``GetDomainValues``, which exactly answers this question.
-* GeoServer is publishing a set of NetCDFs containing wheather forecasts.
+* GeoServer is publishing a set of NetCDFs containing weather forecasts.
 Each dataset has two times associated, a run time (the time the forecast was run) and a time (the predicted time for the weather data).
 Forecasts are run for the short term future, so the two times are strictly related.
 A user wants to compare forecasts for a given predicted time.
-The ``GetDomainValues`` request can be used to locate the run times that have a prediction for the given forecasted time.
+The ``GetDomainValues``  request can be used to locate the run times that have a prediction for the given forecast time.
-* GeoServer is publishign a set of timestamped data.
-The client wants to display a timeline, providing and idea of which times are available for the current view.
+* GeoServer is publishing a set of timestamped data.
+The client wants to display a timeline, providing an idea of which times are available for the current view.
 In addition to that, the clients wants to display how many datasets are available along the timeline.
 The ``GetHistogram`` request can be used to retrieve a count of datasets available over time buckets in a given interval.

 The [MapStore client](https://mapstore.readthedocs.io/en/latest/) uses the module to power its [timeline extension](https://mapstore.readthedocs.io/en/v2019.02.00/user-guide/timeline/), providing time discovery, navigation, animation, and histogram display.